kris927b/JobStack/data/README.md

 To access the I2B2/UTHealth data set, you will have to sign their Data Use Agreement (DUA).

 We also use a custom data set for our Masked Language Model experiments, which consists of many sentences collected from Stackoverflow job posts.
-This data set can also be found at our website [NLPNorth.itu.dk](https://itu.dk).
+This data set can also be acquired by contacting us.

 ## Folder structure